But they that wait upon the Lord shall renew their strength;

 Squirming restlessly between my parents was one kid, sporting a fresh new homemade Mohawk haircut, who did not intend to be left out of the conversation.
 Same as today.
 Mohawks were a very popular hairstyle for children back in those days, by the way.
 Goofy hairdo or not, this history-making mountaineer took the time to pause in front of me and engulf my tiny hand in his huge mitt.

 Big Jim Whittaker bent way down and simply and warmly said, directly in my face, "Hi'ya."

 This little elf squeaked a mighty tough "hi" right back at him buddy!

-The late Willie Unsoeld, Barry Bishop, and Marty Hoey also knew plenty about Mount Rainier.
-Then there are the names of still living persons such as Tom, Larry, Phil, George, John, Fred and many others, who will also forever echo throughout mountaineering lore.
-Following later in their giant footprints came Scott Fisher, Eric Simonson, and a freak-of-nature climber who used to be a Veterinarian Doctor.
-Anyone who truly loves pets as much as I do, like Ed Viesturs, must be a bird of a feather.
+The late Willie Unsoeld, Barry Bishop, Marty Hoey, Scott Fisher and Fred Becky also knew plenty about Mount Rainier.
+Then there are the names of still living persons such as Tom, Larry, Phil, George, John, Dianne and many others, who will also forever echo throughout mountaineering lore.
+Following later in their giant footprints came Eric Simonson, and a freak-of-nature climber who used to be a Veterinarian Doctor.
+Anyone who truly loves pets as much as I do, like Ed Viesturs, must be "a bird of a feather."

 "Glancing up all the time will only wear you out more," he said.